process-project/iee/doc/api/patients.md

 # Patients API

 Access to the patients management API is authorized by delegating user credentials (using Bearer Authorization header).
-You can download your security (JSON web) token from your profile page in the EurValve Portal (navigate through the upper right dropdown menu).
+The token in examples below were generated for your personal use, please do not share them in any way.
+If server responds with a timeout error, please refresh this page to receive a new token.
+You can also download your security (JSON web) token from your profile page: ${profile_url}.

 The API exposes the following REST methods: